MA & PhD Program Application Process

 GRE scores are neither required nor considered for the MA and PhD programs.
 We recommend reviewing the Graduate School’s admissions guide for additional application information.

 You must upload an unofficial transcript (or equivalent academic record) from each undergraduate and graduate institution that you previously attended.
+Copies of diplomas are not accepted as unofficial transcripts.
 See important information about uploading transcripts from the Graduate School.

 The University of Minnesota will only request official transcripts from students who are accepted and matriculate into a graduate program.
 Please do not mail paper copies of your transcripts.